 Participants compete for prestige and monetary prizes during the event held in the Margot and Bill Winspear Opera House.
 The finalists also have the opportunity to sing with The Dallas Opera Orchestra under the baton of Music Director Emmanuel Villaume.

-Admission to the semi-finals is complimentary.
-In 2018, the competition awarded $10,000 for the grand prize, $5,000 to 2nd place, $2,500 to 3rd place, and $1,000 to the People’s Choice winners.
+The competition will award $10,000 for the grand prize, $5,000 to 2nd place, $2,500 to 3rd place, and $1,000 to the People’s Choice winners.